-I mean you need any more evidence you can always look at Archer for the One Day side, he uses his great control of line and length to make the batsmen play lobs in a short one and averages 24.
+I mean you need any more evidence you can always look at Archer for the One Day side, he uses his great control of line and length to make the batsmen play; throw in a few short ones and hey presto he averages 24.

 Archer is an extraordinary bowler and can be one of England's best but for some reason we seem to overcomplicate the matter to a degree which is frankly ridiculous.
 Oh Jofra needs to bowl 90 mph every delivery aimed either at the batsmens head or his toes.
 No no Jofra needs to be used in short sharp bursts and only bowl bouncers.
 On and on the debate rages.
 But the obvious answer is we need to let Jofra bowl.
 Archer has the innate ability to control a cricket ball no matter the colour or conditions and he also knows what to bowl and when to bowl it.
 He isn’t a one trick pony and is actually far from it but he is a marvellous bowler with a set of skills similar to some of the worlds best.
 Archer can be Hazlewood, Cummins and Starc all mixed into one so why not let him?
 Why make one of England's best settle for bowling one way all the time.
 Sure if its a bouncy track in Perth let him dig it in unleash the beast but if it’s a gloomy Trent Bridge why not just let him bowl good line and length and make some of the best look ordinary.